essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 @[7-11](No need for several implementation of User or any variation, just give it a Credential field)
 @[13-17](F# gives you ways to deal with both representation of Credentials)

++++
+Sum types is nothing new.
+It has been part of OCaml by example for a long while. <br /> However many modern languages fully support this : TypeScript, Rust, Scala, Haskell ...

 ---

 ### Reason 3